-After the first gather, the target removal number would be adjusted accordingly utilizing data from population inventories for the Diamond Complex.
 Long term management goals for the Diamond Complex include retention of a breeding population of 123-210 wild horses and implementation of population control techniques.
 The subsequent follow-up phases of the gather activities would be conducted during the period of July through February and in a manner consistent with those described under the Actions Common to Alternatives.
-If fertility control is to be used then gathers would attempt to be targeted around the November to February timeframe which is identified as the period of maximum effectiveness of fertility control application.
+If fertility control is to be used then follow-up gathers would be targeted around the November to February timeframe which is identified as the period of maximum effectiveness of fertility control application.

 Capture success may vary depending on topography, weather, and location of the wild horses.
-All wild horses residing in areas outside of the Diamond Complex would be gathered and removed.
 Under this alternative, the BLM would also attempt to gather a sufficient number of wild horses beyond the excess wild horses to be removed, so as to allow for the application of fertility control to all breeding age mares that are released.
 This is in line with the Director's proposed national WH&B strategy.
 Fertility control would be applied to all the released mares to decrease the future annual population growth, extend the time before another gather is required, and reduce the number of excess wild horses that would have to be removed during future gathers.
 The procedures to be followed for implementation of fertility control are detailed in Appendix D.

 Table 2 and 3 display the anticipated gather and removal figures.
-Because the Proposed Action involves a phased-in approach, Table 2 displays the estimated initial gather and removal numbers given current funding and holding space limitations.
+Because the Proposed Action involves a phased approach, Table 2 displays the estimated initial gather and removal numbers given current funding and holding space limitations.
 Table 3 displays post gather population targets for future gathers that allow for achievement of the low range of AML.